 The Burnished Gold Eagle is a very interesting sub-set of the series.
 The Burnished American Gold Eagle is the second "Numismatic Version" of the coin to be introduced.
 The coins are created using dies and planchets prepared using a metal-polishing-metal technique that results in the unique, uniform frosty appearance.
 Burnished entries were first struck in 2006 in the 1/10, ¼, ½ and 1-ounce sizes.
 Due to decreased demand related to the country's financial turmoil in 2008, the Burnished entries in the series went "on hiatus" for 2009 and 2010.
 When the Burnished coins resumed production in 2011, only the 1 oz. size remained.

-Overall, the Burnished Gold Eagle mintages tend to be substantially lower than their proof and bullion cousins.
+Overall, the Burnished Gold Eagle mintages generally tend to be lower than their proof and bullion cousins.
 The highest mintage entries for Burnished Gold Eagles are the 2006 1 oz, the 2006 1/10 oz, and the 2007 1/10 oz.
 An exciting and achievable type set would be a fractional set of Burnished Gold Eagle coins.
-Most mintages are under 15,000.
+In general, most mintages are under 15,000.

 Of the decalred mintages, the Burnished 2008 ¼ oz.
-Gold Eagle stands out as the lowest mintage entry in the series at 8,883 for a fractional coin.
-Its low mintage status could possible change over the years, but is unlikely since the Mint has not released fractional Burnished American Gold Eagle coins in the past few years.
+Gold Eagle stands out as one of the the lowest mintage entries in the series at 8,883 for a fractional coin.
+Its low mintage status could possible change over the years, but how likely that is remains unclear since the Mint has not released fractional Burnished American Gold Eagle coins since 2008.

 2017 Burnished 1 oz Gold Eagle and beyond